 Know how to correct and encourage students

 Dance is perhaps the most complicated and challenging performing art of all.
-And teaching dance is just as challenging, if not more.
-There is so much to learn in order to become an accomplished dancer and dance instructor.
+But, teaching it is even more challenging.
+There is so much to learn in order to become a skilled dance instructor.
 But it is also one of the most satisfying careers.